keptn-workshops/getting-started/README.md

 ### 5. Install Dynatrace SLI Service

-During the workshop, you will use quality gates to ensure only artifacts that meet performance requirements are pushed through to production.
+During the workshop, you will use quality gates in order to automatically check the performance requirements of services.
 A Keptn service called `dynatrace-sli-service` will retrieve the relevant *Service Level Indicators* (SLIs) from the new [Dynatrace Metrics API](https://www.dynatrace.com/support/help/extend-dynatrace/dynatrace-api/environment-api/metric/).